Rapid Antigen Tests…Game changer or more hype?

 So is this new Rapid Antigen Test for COVID-19 test the answer to our hopes?
 We’ve been here before though and if there is anything to be learned from our rush to embrace tests and test technologies that have been touted by manufacturers as accurate, reliable fast tests it’s that manufacturers are in business to make money and concerns about the quality of their tests in real world application are secondary to shareholder gains.

-The good news though is that there are other companies with better track records producing Rapid Antigen Tests for the detection of COVID-19.
+The good news though is that there are several companies with solid track records producing Rapid Antigen Tests for the detection of COVID-19.
 Some are domestic products and others are produced in countries such as South Korea where COVID-19 Testing has been going on for nearly a year, and test accuracy among the products and companies is often better than those we’ve had in the US.

 How good are Rapid Antigen Tests for the detection of COVID-19?

-Though you won’t find a Rapid Test Manufacturer touting anything less than 95% accuracy and 99% sensitivity the fact is that their self-reported data will not translate to real-world use.
+Though you won’t find a Rapid Test Manufacturer touting anything less than 95% accuracy and 99% sensitivity the fact is that their self-reported data will not translate to real-world use, unless you narrow the type of people being screened to exclude the elderly, frail and those with a weak immune system.

 So where does that leave us?